Panhtwar: Legend

 Indeed, Duttabaung was the son of Maha Thamawa, the twin brother of Sula Thamawa.
 Consequently, Duttabaung was a cousin of Panhtwar.
 The king's other consorts, fueled by jealousy of her beauty, conspired against her.
 They convinced Duttabaung that her loveliness was a mere magic trick and falsely claimed that Panhtwar, in reality, was a horrible ogre.
 Unfortunately, the king believed their deceit and abandoned her.
-Resilient, she desired to reclaim her kingdom, but unable to assume the role of the queen in this unfamiliar realm, she remained unhappy.
+Despite this, she still desired to reclaim her kingdom, but unable to assume the role of the queen in this unfamiliar realm.
+So, she remained unhappy.
 Consequently, every day, she sought to diminish the king's power in various ways as much as possible.

 Therefore, one day, Panhtwar presented Duttabaung with a seemingly innocuous face-cloth.
 However, it was not what it appeared, for it was the lower end of her htamein.
 As soon as the king used it, his power and glory vanished.
 This was her act of vengeance.
 On another occasion, while traveling by royal barge, Duttabaung encountered a dragon lurking beneath the surface of the water.
 Deprived of his magic and weakened by Panhtwar's earlier deception, he was unable to defend himself against the beast and was ultimately devoured.
 Thus, Panhtwar achieved her revenge, albeit at a great cost.
 However, her actions against the king, witnessed by his other wives, were deemed so egregious and disrespectful that they could not forgive her.
 Subjected to relentless harassment and ostracization, Panhtwar, unable to bear the torment, tragically took her own life by consuming poison.